heroku/dotnet-buildpack/README.md

 # Mono Heroku Buildpack

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run ASP.NET applications (and other frameworks too).
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run [ASP.NET](http://friism.com/running-net-on-heroku) and [Katana/OWIN applications](http://friism.com/running-owin-katana-apps-on-heroku).

 It serves files using [XSP](http://www.mono-project.com/ASP.NET#ASP.NET_hosting_with_XSP).